 The Yarra River

-The Yarra is the river that flows through Melbourne.
-From the many Yarra bridges you will get nice evening views of the Central Business District and the Southbank.
+The Yarra is the big river that flows through Melbourne.
+Its many bridges offer great views of the Central Business District and the Southbank on the other side.
+Maybe in the evening you will get the best views.

-From Yarra bridges you can also see the green sporting areas east of the CBD and a park called Birrarung Marr from where rowboats and canoes set off to the river.
+From Yarra bridges you can clearly see the large green sports areas east of the CBD, and then there is Birrarung Marr, the park from where rowboats and canoes set off to the river.

-Yarra banks are a popular area for joggers and bikers and it looks like almost everybody in Melbourne was running here after work.
-No wonder they all come here, the walking tracks are very good.
+Yarra banks are a favourite area of joggers and bikers and it looks like almost everybody in Melbourne is running here after work.
+No wonder they all come here, the scenery is great and walking tracks good.

-For many people in Melbourne joggin right in the middle of the city means a high quality of life.
+For many Melbourne people jogging right in the city centre means a high quality of life.
+And so does rowing on the river.

 Melbourne Royal Botanic Gardens

-The Royal Botanic Gardens and Kings Domain make a large public park and a kind of green oasis between St Kilda road and the Yarra River.
+On the way to St Kilda, the Royal Botanic Gardens and Kings Domain make a large public park and a kind of green oasis, located between St Kilda Road and the Yarra River.

-Walk along the paths of the Botanic Gardens and you can see beautiful plants from all over the world not to mention the small rainforest and Australian desert plants.
+Walk along the paths of the Botanic Gardens and you can see beautiful plants from all over the world, not to mention their small rainforest and area of Australian desert plants.

 From the Botanic Gardens it might be wise to take a tram to St Kilda, to get there in time to see the famous St Kilda penguins.

 The bayside suburb of St Kilda is situated in one of the most picturesque points of the bay only less than 10 kilometres from Central Melbourne.

-The suburb has a seaside-resort atmosphere with fine sandy beaches and a beach promenade and like all seaside resorts it has a number of restaurants, bars and shops.
+The suburb has a seaside-resort atmosphere with fine sandy beaches and a beach promenade.
+Like in all seaside resorts St Kilda has a large number of restaurants, bars and shops.

 Meeting the Melbourne Penguins

 So the rocks at the end of St Kilda pier are home of a colony of over 1000 Little Penguins.

 When the dusk comes you can see them coming back from the sea and waddling back to their nests.
-They are nice to look at but you don’t see such numbers of penguins as on Phillip Island.
+They are so nice to look at but you don’t see such numbers of them as on a Phillip Island tour.